dtrochow/3-key/docs/adding_features.md

     }
     ```

-- Update the `FeatureType` Enum
+- Update the `FeatureType_e` Enum
     - Open `features_handler.hpp`.
-    - Add a new entry for the feature to the `FeatureType` enum.
+    - Add a new entry for the feature to the `FeatureType_e` enum.
     - Example:

     ```cpp
-    enum class FeatureType {
+    enum class FeatureType_e{
-        CTRL_C_V,
+        CtrlCV,
-        NEW_FEATURE, // Add your feature here
+        NewFeature, // Add your feature here
-        NONE,
+        None,
     };
     ```